2 Your first design

 2.2.1 Sample size tab

-The sample size tab can be used to set design parameters for a fixed sample size design that are extended to a group sequential design in the timing and boundaries tabs.
-Design characteristics specified here are Type I error, which is always one-sided, design power and the endpoint type.
+The sample size tab can be used to set design parameters for a fixed sample size design that is extended to a group sequential design by setting design controls in the timing and boundaries tabs.
+Type I error in the Sample Size tab is always one-sided; this tab also enables specification of design power and the endpoint type.

 For your first design, leave the default values of 0.025 for 2.5% one-sided Type I error and 0.9 for 90% power.

-Depending on the endpoint type selected different information is available for you to specify.
+Depending on the endpoint type, corresponding controls will be available to specify needed parameters.
 For this first design, we begin by selecting the endpoint type “User”.
-You will see the following in your input panel:
+You will see Figure 2.2 in your input panel.

 Most of the time you may have the interface compute a sample size for a fixed design for you.
 In this case, we assume you will use other software to find the sample size for a fixed design with no interim analyses.
 Assume this computation produces a sample size of 100.
-Enter this in the “N for fixed design control”.
-Your input panel should now appear as follows:
+Enter this in “N for fixed design”.
+Your input panel should now appear as in Figure 2.4.

 2.2.2 Timing tab

 Now we are ready to add interim analyses by selecting the “Timing” tab.
-You can choose spacing between analyses that is “Equal” or “Unequal” in the “Interval spacing” control:
+You can choose spacing between analyses that is “Equal” or “Unequal” in the “Information spacing” control (Figure 2.5).

 The default is equal spacing with two interim analyses.
-Selecting “Unequal” spacing.
-Lets opt for interim analyses after 35% and 70% of the data are available as shown in the next column.
+Selecting “Unequal” spacing and setting to interim analyses after 35% and 70% of the data are available as shown in Figure 2.6.
 Since it often takes a while to collect data, more patients may enroll while you are preparing for an interim analysis.
-Thus, it is likely important to set timing so that analyses are performed before all patients have been enrolled.

 2.2.3 Boundaries tab

-Finally, we select the “Boundaries” tab and set both “Upper spending” and “Lower-spending” to “1-parameter” to obtain the panel displayed in the next column.
-There is a wide variety of options available in the “Boundaries” tab.
-Using the “Testing” control, you can select between bounds that are:
+Finally, we select the “Boundaries” tab where there is a wide variety of options available.
+Using the “Testing” control, the available bounds you can select between bounds are shown in Figure 2.7.

-For now, we will stick with the default of “Asymmetric, nonbinding”, a good option for many trials where a new drug is compared to standard therapy or placebo control arm.
-For other options, see Chapter 6.
+For now, we will stick with the default of “Asymmetric, non-binding”, a good option for many trials where a new drug is compared to standard therapy or placebo control arm.
+For other options, see Chapter 7.

 The “Upper spending” and “Lower spending” controls allow a wide variety of bounds to be selected for a design.
+For this example, setting both “Upper spending” and “Lower-spending” to “1-parameter” and leaving the “Gamma” parameters as defaults (Figure 2.8), you will obtain the output panel displayed on the right of the web interface as shown in Figure 2.9.
 The defaults shown here are reasonably conservative and a good starting point.

 2.3 The output panel